irmen/cx16shell/README.md

     romsub $07fa = input_chars(uword buffer @ AY) clobbers(A) -> ubyte @Y
     romsub $07fd = err_set(str message @AY) clobbers(Y) -> bool @A

+Command receives arguments at $0:BF00 (zero terminated, see  https://github.com/X16Community/x16-docs/blob/master/X16%20Reference%20-%2007%20-%20Memory%20Map.md#bank-0)
-Command should return error status in A. You can use the ``err_set()`` routine to set a specific error message for the shell.
+(you can use the cx16.get_program_args routine to retrieve them) Command should return error status in A. You can use the ``err_set()`` routine to set a specific error message for the shell.
 Command CAN use the *free* zero page locations.
-Command CANNOT use memory below $4000 (the shell sits there).
+Command CANNOT use memory below $4000 (the shell program itself sits there).
-Command CAN use Golden Ram $0400-up to where the jump table starts.
+Command CAN use Golden Ram $0400-up to where the jump table starts (see above).

 The "ext-command.p8" source file contains a piece of example Prog8 source code of an external command.